ciscoheat/superforms-web/src/routes/get-started/+page.md

 };
 ```

 As long as the data partially matches the schema, you can pass it directly to `superValidate`.
-This is very useful for backend interfaces, where the form usually should be populated based on a url like `/users/123`.
+This is especially useful for backend interfaces, where the form usually should be populated based on a url like `/users/123`.

+> Errors will be displayed as default when the form is populated, but not when empty.
+You can modify that [with this option](/concepts/error-handling#initial-form-errors).

 ### Important note about return values